image for Title Jumping | What Happens If You Get Into an Accident and the Car Has a Jumped Title?

 The penalty for title jumping depends on the state, but it typically includes imprisonment and fines.

 • Title jumping in Texas: If a vehicle seller engages in title skipping in Texas, but does not transfer a vehicle title to a new owner within 30 days of the sale, this individual pays a fine of up to $4,000.
-There are no fee waivers, with the seller also facing up to two years’ imprisonment.
+There are no fee waivers, with the seller also facing up to two years imprisonment for title jumping penalties in Texas.

 • Title jumping in California: In California, the seller must pay a $1,000 fine and spend one year in jail.